Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Green CheckmarkAll content on Cyclists Hub is written by humans, not robots.
 Learn More

 I bought Edge 850 and Karoo 3, so you don’t have to.
-Then I tested them and compared them in depth to help you decide whether they are worth it or whether you should consider alternatives.
+Then I tested them and compared them thoroughly to help you decide whether they are worth it or if you should consider alternatives.

 KEY TAKEAWAY

 The main differences between the Edge 850 and Hammerhead Karoo 3 are display size and features.
 Both have bright, super-easy-to-read displays and below-average battery life.
 However, the Edge 850 has a broader feature set, making it a stronger training companion.
-Karoo 3 doesn’t have an in-built speaker, so it doesn’t offer an electronic bike bell functionality or audible alerts.
+Karoo 3 doesn’t have a built-in speaker, but it has an electronic bell thanks to the firmware update.

 Edge 850 vs. Karoo 3: The Basics